Courses

 EH 262.
 Fantasy Literature.
 3 Hours.

 Fantasy Literature examines fantasy as a vehicle of cultural communication from the first fantasy novel of George MacDonald to contemporary fantasy, depending upon the instructor’s preference.
 The course may be a survey of fantasy, or a specific author may be chosen for study; and the texts may be short fiction, novels, plays, or a combination.
-Prerequisite(s): EH 124.
+Prerequisite(s): EH 124 or EH 105.

 EH 263.
 Gothic Literature.
 3 Hours.